Burnley vs Arsenal: Supporters clash after Martin Odegaard wins points for Gunners

-Burnley and Arsenal supporters clashed after the final whistle of Saturday's Premier League encounter at Turf Moor.
+The Football Association will investigate disturbances between Burnley and Arsenal supporters after the final whistle of Saturday’s Premier League match at Turf Moor.

 Stewards had to step in to separate the two sets of fans in the Barnfield Construction Stand, which is split between a home and away section.